Although the launch plans for 2019 have been postponed - inAMD Show that the HEDT series of home processors will still make its comeback

 The jump in the number of cores in the Ryzen 3000 family to change official road maps has led to rumors that the Threadripper AMD May disappear from the landscape, after only a couple of generations - but the CEO of the company itself decides to reassure those concerned now.

-Today we already know that the new EPYC family of processors AMD Exclude up to 64 cores based on eight Chiplet units built with 8 cores Zen attitude 2 in each, while models RYZEN 3000 will contain up to 16 cores based on a pair of such Chiplet units - so the central question about the generation ofThreadripper Next is whether it will maintain maximum number of 32 processing cores as it has been so far, jumping and multiplying to 64 cores as servers or perhaps a new intermediate point of 48 processing cores based on 6 Chiplet units (eg).
+Today we already know that the new EPYC family of processors AMD Exclude up to 64 cores based on eight Chiplet units built with 8 cores Zen 2 in each, while models RYZEN 3000 will hold up to 16 cores based on a pair of such Chiplet units - so the main question about the GenerationThreadripper Next is whether it will maintain maximum number of 32 processing cores as it has been so far, jumping and multiplying to 64 cores as servers or perhaps a new intermediate point of 48 processing cores based on 6 Chiplet units (eg).

 There is no dispute that -AMD There is and will be the technical ability to supply 64 unprecedented 16-core processors to the home HEDT world, but it is not certain that this will be commercially viable for it, at least at this stage where support for 24 processing units, 32 processing units and XNUMX processing units is still in its infancy.
 Understood.
 Whatever it is - we are very happy to find out that AMD Does not plan to give up any category or any market share in the framework of the renewed and impressive momentum it has experienced.